-Seasonal influenza is primarily transmitted by droplets spread through coughing or sneezing.
+Influenza is primarily transmitted by droplets spread through coughing or sneezing.
 It may also be transmitted through direct or indirect contact with infected respiratory secretions.

-The incubation period of seasonal influenza is usually 2 days, but can range from 1 to 4 days.
+The incubation period of influenza is usually 2 days, but can range from 1 to 4 days.
 Adults may be able to spread influenza to others from 1 day before symptoms start to approximately 5 days after.

 Children and people with weakened immune systems may be infectious for longer.